Supporting Rural Communities

 • The SUEZ Communities Fund in England provides grants between £3,000 and £50,000 for community projects delivering capital improvements to public amenities.
 These may include village hall improvements, village greens, country parks, nature reserves and conservation.
 More information can be found here.

-We are grateful to players of People’s Postcode Lottery for their ongoing support.
+We are grateful to players of People’s Postcode Lottery and The National Lottery Community Fund for their ongoing support.